purplecabbage/phonegap-plugins/iOS/AdPlugin/README.md

-Updated for Cordova 1.5 support 2012 - @RandyMcMillan
-Add SAiOSAdPlugin SAiOSAdPlugin to the Cordova.plist under Plugins

-Include SAiOSAdPlugin.js in your www folder (blue color) Add iAd.framework to Frameworks weaklink/optional
-Your App must be added to https://iad.apple.com/itcportal/ to make $

 # Cordova AdPlugin #
 by Shazron Abdullah

 ## Adding the Plugin to your project ##

-Using this plugin requires [iPhone PhoneGap](http://github.com/phonegap/phonegap-iphone) and iAd. iAd requires the [iOS 4 SDK](http://developer.apple.com/iphone).
+Using this plugin requires [Cordova](http://github.com/apache/incubator-cordova-ios) and iAd. iAd requires at least the [iOS 4 SDK](http://developer.apple.com/iphone).

-1. Make sure your PhoneGap Xcode project has been [updated for the iOS 4 SDK](http://wiki.phonegap.com/Upgrade-your-PhoneGap-Xcode-Template-for-iOS-4)
+1. Make sure your Cordova Xcode project has been [updated for Cordova 1.6.0](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Plugin%20Upgrade%20Guide.md)
 2. Add the "iAd" framework to your Frameworks folder, and set it to be weak linked (see "Weak Linking the iAd Framework" section below)
-3. Add the .h and .m files to your Plugins folder in your project
+3. Add the .h and .m files to your Plugins folder in your project (as a Group "yellow folder" not a Reference "blue folder")
-4. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files as <link> tags in your html file(s)
+4. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files as &lt;script&gt; tags in your html file(s)
+5. In **Cordova.plist** (1.5.0 or greater) or **PhoneGap.plist** (1.4.1 or lesser), under the **Plugins** section, add an idential key and value of **"SAiOSAdPlugin"**
-5. See the sample index.html
+6. See the sample index.html
-6. Make sure you check the "RELEASE NOTES" section below!
+7. Make sure you check the **"RELEASE NOTES"** section below!
+8. Your App must be added to [https://iad.apple.com/itcportal/](https://iad.apple.com/itcportal/) to make $

 ## Weak Linking the iAd Framework ##